Let me guess, you really like to do bodyweight exercises a lot but this question keeps popping out in your head…

 For example, if you don’t have any previous experience in calisthenics it’s recommended for you to start working out 3 days per week.
 That is going to leave you with 4 rest days.

-On the contrary, you might be working out 6 times per week but the workouts you do are not that long or intensive so your body can get enough recovery from only 1 off day.
+On the contrary, you might be working out 6 times per week but the workouts you do are not that long or intensive so your body can get enough recovery with only 1-day off.

 As you can see that number can be changed and adapted for your current situation.